Pet Dental Cleaning in St. George, Utah

 Caring for desert dogs and cats

 To request a dental cleaning for your dog or cat, reach out through our contact page and our St. George team will help you schedule.
+New to Agave?
+Our new patient page covers everything you need for a first visit.

 Frequently asked questions